Array ( ) Array ( )

 • Participation in the program is limited to two individuals from the same organization.

-LeadingAge seeks to eliminate barriers to participation in leadership programs by providing need-based discounts/scholarships to provider members with a demonstrated financial need or hardship situation and a commitment to ongoing professional (and personal) development.
-If you would like to be considered for financial assistance to participate in the shared learning series, please submit your request using our online form by September 1, 2023.
-LeadingAge will review requests and notify recipients ahead of the start of the program.
+LeadingAge seeks to eliminate barriers to participation in education programs by providing need-based discounts (up to 50%) to provider members with a demonstrated financial need or hardship situation and a commitment to ongoing professional (and personal) development.
+To be considered for financial assistance, please submit a request using our online form; LeadingAge will notify recipients ahead of the start of the program.

 The goal of shared learning is to gain, build, and exchange ideas through a process of open dialogue and collective exploration—to really wrestle in the gray areas and engage in generative conversations with a diverse group of peers.